Falsification-Based Robust Adversarial Reinforcement Learning: CONCLUSIONS

 \section{CONCLUSIONS}

-We present a framework for combining reinforcement learning (RL) with safety falsification methods, which serves as adversarial RL, in order to improve the robustness of trained policies.
-By formulating safety requirements in metric temporal logics (MTL), we spare ourselves the trouble of handcrafting a reward function for the adversary.
-We demonstrate for a braking assistance system and an adaptive cruise control system that the policies trained with our approach satisfy the safety specification much better in test scenarios, and thus are more robust.
-In the future, we will extend our experiments to more complex driving scenarios, e.g., urban scenarios.
-Moreover, we will integrate traffic rules in our MTL specifications.
+We presented a framework for combining RL with safety falsification methods, which served as an adversarial RL, to improve the robustness of trained policies.
+By formulating safety requirements in metric temporal logics (MTLs), we spared ourselves the trouble of handcrafting a reward function for the adversary.
+For BA and ACC systems, we demonstrated that the policies trained using our approach satisfy the safety specification much better in test scenarios and thus are more robust.
+In the future, we will extend our experiments to more complex driving scenarios, such as urban scenarios.
+Further, we will integrate traffic rules in our MTL specifications.